 Now, given Newton's way of looking at things, how would he explain gravity?
 You pick something up, and feel a downward force on you (a reaction to your action), equal to the force you had to exert to pick it up.
 If you let go of it, it falls to the Earth.
 Why should it fall?
 The Law of Inertia says that when you let go of it, it should remain in constant motion, if there is no force on it; and you certainly aren't exerting a force on it, anymore.
 So why does it fall?
 Because the Earth, in some way, creates a force which pulls the object downward, which we called the force of gravity, and express mathematically by Newton's Law of Universal Gravitation as

-where F and m are as before, M is the mass of the Earth, and r is the average distance between the two masses.
+where F and m are as before, M is the mass of the Earth, r is the average distance between the two masses, and G (the gravitational constant, is the force of gravity exerted on a mass of one unit by another mass of one unit at a distance of one unit (units typically being either in Newtons, kilograms and meters, or in dynes, grams and centimeters).
 This force, acting on the object, gives it a downward acceleration, called the acceleration of gravity, which is equal to

 g = F / m = (G m M / r2) / m = G M / r2 = a constant, at the surface of the Earth